-Mangaluru: Man thrashed for saying 'this is Hindu Rashtra' at mall; 3 detained
+Mangaluru Man thrashed for calling 'Hindu Rashtra' at mall; video goes viral

 Explained: Why Modi said producing nuclear energy remains a challenge

 The Dakshin Kannada district, which has its headquarters at Mangalore, is a communally sensitive region that frequently witnesses communal friction.
-A number of political killings had occurred in the district before the assembly elections in 2018, with Hindu and Muslim groups blaming each other.

-A man was arrested in the city on September 1 for allegedly circulating hate messages on social media.
-Police took Zakir Ullal into custody after an examination of his mobile phone allegedly led to the recovery of incriminating evidence.
+Earlier on September 1, a man was arrested in the city for allegedly circulating hate messages on social media.
+Police had taken Zakir Ullal into custody after an examination of his mobile phone allegedly led to the recovery of incriminating evidence.

-In 2015, at least 30 people were injured and property worth lakhs of rupees were destroyed in communal clashes after over 25,000 Hindu right-wing activists converged for a meeting a place near Mangaluru.
-A mosque was attacked and several shops were set afire in the violence.

 (with PTI inputs)